 Now, onto the real issue here.
 It’s a case of what you don’t or won’t say being far more damaging than what you might or should say.
 If no one in this industry—freight railroads, Amtrak, FRA, AAR—was willing to accept 60 Minutes’ offer to go on the record, on camera, then you have no right to complain, even if, in the FRA’s case, numerous requests for information were responded to in good faith.

-In my opinion, the producers, Sarah Koch and Chrissy Jones, did the best they could with what they had to work with, which wasn’t very much.
+In my opinion, the producers, Sarah Koch and Chrissy Jones, did the best they could with what they had to work, which may not have been very much.
 They aren’t railroad experts, and, quite obviously, neither is Leslie Stahl.
 Rail operations and technology and the regulations governing them are complicated, understood by few outside the industry.
 The people at 60 Minutes doubtless had access to all kinds of public data—which they chose not to use—but no one in the rail industry made themselves available to answer questions and interpret the data on camera.
 Of course, even if they did, it wouldn’t guarantee that the final product would be accurate and balanced.
 But at least they’d be able to say they tried.

 Refusing to participate in the 60 Minutes report was, in my estimation, a mistake, one that this industry cannot afford to make.
 We expend considerable and necessary resources—people, time and yes, money—on public safety programs and educational initiatives.
 All it takes is one negative report on national television and on line, by a program with an historically prestigious reputation, to set things back a few decades in public perception.
 As a colleague told me, “Silence implies indefensible negligence.”

-On the other hand, the final product that millions of Americans saw was essentially a non-story that should not, in my humble opinion, been broadcast to begin with.
+On the other hand, the final product that millions of Americans saw was essentially a non-story that should not have been broadcast to begin with.

 After this piece was published, I received many comments.
 Here’s a sampling:

-• I too was disappointed the industry did not participate, or at least provide facts on the progress made.
-I do think the AAR would have been a good spokesperson for the industry with those facts.
+• I too was disappointed the industry did not participate [on camera].
+I do think the AAR would have been a good spokesperson for the industry.
 But decisions to participate on a story that was clearly done as a “gotcha” piece?
 You’re damned if you do or damned if you don’t.

 • One contradiction from anyone interviewed would have put them in a worse situation.
 They had already cooperated with the NTSB and FRA.
 The engineer gave conflicting reports regarding his reason for dismounting the locomotive and immediately lost credibility with many who previously had his back.